-It may be necessary for the Company to arrange for additional financing to meet its on-going obligations and overhead requirements.
-The Company's ability to continue as a going concern may be dependent on the corporate ability to raise funds.
-The Company incurs approximately US\$218,000 per year to maintain its mineral properties in good standing.

-Although the Company successfully completed a financing in February 2022, there can be no assurance that it will be able to obtain adequate financing in the future or that the terms of such financing may be favourable.
+The Company's ability to continue as a going concern is dependent on management's ability to raise funds.
+The Company incurs approximately US\$200,000 per year to maintain its mineral properties in good standing.
+Although the Company successfully completed a financing in 2022, there can be no assurance that it will be able to obtain adequate financing in the future or that the terms of such financing may be favorable.